jesserogers/jesserogers.github.io/_posts/projects/2018-01-31-adaptiva-academy-search.md

 ```
 Then, I wrote a click function for `tags` (that weren't the last/only one) to make them actually do something.

-The variable `index` figures out which index the clicked tag holds in the list of `tags` and finds the `results` instance at the corresponding index of `session`, loops through it, and marks them all as matches again.
+The variable `index` figures out which index the clicked tag holds in the list of `tags`.
+The function then finds the `results` instance at the corresponding index of `session`, loops through it, and marks them all as matches again.

 Here I removed all the `tags` after the one that was clicked and clipped off the `session` array at the value of `index`.
 I also consolidated the code to show all matched results into a function expression called `showMatched()`.